mattbuot/Project/README.md

 # Abstract
 One of the highest stake of the century is to limit the damage done to natural resources.
 Understanding where the food is produced, packaged and consumed can show insights about the current issues in the food industry.
 In some countries, there is a tendency to favor local products, we want to see if this is really the case and see which countries import-export where.

-A second analysis will be made on the products designed as BIO.
+A second analysis will be made on the products designed as organic.
 What types of packaging are used for these products?
-Today, we use a lot of plastic, so it would be interesting to see if the BIO products try to limit this tendency.
-Also, we will try to see if the BIO products are local or imported.
+Today, we use a lot of plastic, so it would be interesting to see if the organic products try to limit this tendency.
+Also, we will try to see if the organic products are local or imported.
 We surely hope that it is local, and using this dataset will certainly lead to useful insights.

 In a later part, we will try to see if there is any correlation between the packaging of a product (color, shape, material) and its quality in terms of nutritious facts.
 Are there dominant colors in the packaging that could describe the overall quality of the food?